DanL/sqwordle/README.md

 # Running the App

-- Use `Node.js v14` since it's recommended to only use an Active LTS release for production.
+- Use an Active LTS release since it's recommended for production.

   - See https://nodejs.org/en/about/releases/